dvreeze/tqa2/docs/demo.rst

 - Instead of XLink locators there are *taxonomy element keys*, which are XLink resources
 - For example, *concept keys* contain the QName (of schema type xs:QName) of the concept they refer to
 - This reminds somewhat of table and formula linkbases in standard taxonomies, which also lean heavily on XLink resources and much less on XLink locators
+- Schema files in the locator-free model never contain any xs:include elements, and therefore they do not support chameleon schemas
-- Schema files in the locator-free model contain no xs:include elements, and no schemaLocation attributes on xs:import elements
+- Schema files in the locator-free model contain no schemaLocation attributes on xs:import elements
 - That is, unless they act as "entrypoints" in the locator-free model, but more about that later
-- Other than "entrypoints", all taxonomy files are "standalone" in that they contribute nothing to the DTS other than themselves
+- Other than "entrypoints", all taxonomy files are "standalone" in that they contribute nothing to a DTS other than themselves
 - After all, locator-free linkbases and "standalone" schemas contain no URI references (not even xbrldt:typedDomainRef attributes)

 So locators have been replaced by (mostly) semantic keys, and combining documents into a set of taxonomy documents is